AI-Druids/NeuroSorter/README.md

 2) Saving button

-3)Index with all the channels in the recording
+3) Index with all the channels in the recording

-4)Index with all the units in the present channel
+4) Index with all the units in the present channel

 5) Indicates to which channel to send the selected events